-Pets are allowed in non-designated bathing beach areas within Michigan state parks and recreation areas.
-Pets must be under the immediate control of their owner and on a six-foot leash.
-Here are a few featured pet-friendly shorelines:
+Pets are allowed in non-designated bathing beach areas within our state parks and recreation areas.
+The following parks have sections of pet friendly shorelines:

 - Brighton Recreation Area - pet-friendly section of shoreline available on Chilson Pond

 - Burt Lake State Park - pet-friendly section shoreline available on Burt Lake

 - Grand Mere State Park (entire length of the Lake Michigan park shoreline - 1 mile)

 - Harrisville State Park - pet-friendly section of shoreline available at the north end of the camper's beach (accessible via a foot trail near site #103)

 - McLain State Park - portion of Lake Superior shoreline is pet-friendly

 - Mears State Park - southernmost section of shoreline is pet-friendly

 - Otsego Lake State Park - pet-friendly section of shoreline on Otsego Lake (only accessible via a flight of stairs near site 64 and may not be accessible during high water)

 - Porcupine Mountains Wilderness State Park - entire length of park shoreline

 - Port Crescent State Park - pet-friendly section of shoreline available near the mouth of the Pinnebog River (accessible via the steel bridge that connects to the hiking trails closest to the campground)

 - South Higgins Lake State Park - two pet-friendly areas of shoreline, including the day-use area and a campers-only area near the west campground

 - Tawas Point State Park - pet-friendly section of shoreline available on Tawas Bay between the campground and the lighthouse (enclosed by fencing)

 - Warren Dunes State Park - 2.5 miles of pet-friendly Lake Michigan shoreline (north of the northernmost swim buoy)

-In most cases, pets are allowed on DNR trails as long as they are on a leash up to six-feet long and follow all of the other rules and regulations.
-There are some instances where pets are not allowed on trails due to non-complementary uses (ie. equestrian trails).
+In most cases, we welcome pets on our trails, however there are some instances where pets are not allowed.
 Always check trailhead signage to make sure that pets are allowed.